BIMSBbioinfo/pigx/README.md

 # Install

-PiGx uses the GNU build system.
-If you want to install PiGx from source (here you can find the [latest release](https://github.com/BIMSBbioinfo/pigx_bsseq/releases/latest)), please make sure that all required dependencies are installed and then follow these steps after unpacking the latest release tarball:
+PiGx BSseq uses the GNU build system.
+If you want to install PiGx BSseq from source (here you can find the [latest release](https://github.com/BIMSBbioinfo/pigx_bsseq/releases/latest)), please make sure that all required dependencies are installed and then follow these steps after unpacking the latest release tarball: